- Things to Know

-Management of the perimenopause is largely dependent on the severity of symptoms.
-However, there are certain risk factors which may indicate that a woman is prone to more serious problems.
-If she is in one of these high risk groups, she should seek care as soon as any of the symptoms of perimenopause begin.
-These include:
+Management of perimenopause is mainly dependent on the severity of symptoms.
+However, certain risk factors may indicate that a woman is prone to more serious problems.
+If she is in one of these high-risk groups, she should seek care as soon as any of the symptoms of perimenopause begin.

-- Steroid usage: Many patients use steroids chronically for the treatment of many diseases (for example, asthma).
+- Steroid usage: Many patients use steroids chronically to treat many diseases (for example, asthma).
 Steroids affect the bones by depleting calcium.
 Such individuals are at high risk of osteoporosis if their overall estrogen production is erratic or low.

 - Family history: If there is a family history of early menopause, it may be prudent for a woman to seek medical care shortly after experiencing the onset of perimenopausal symptoms.

 - Small body frame: If a woman is thin with small bones, her bone mass is, for practical purposes, deficient in calcium.
-She should see her doctor in order to formulate a plan to proactively prevent further skeletal deterioration.
+She should see her doctor to formulate a plan to prevent further skeletal deterioration proactively.

 Is there a test for perimenopause?

-Once a woman has made the decision to seek treatment for the management of perimenopausal symptomatology, she should choose a doctor with whom she is comfortable.
-Her doctor should perform a complete history with specific reference to her any current diseases for which she is being treated.
-Such a history should include:
+Once a woman has decided to seek treatment to manage perimenopausal symptomatology, she should choose a doctor with whom she is comfortable.
+Her doctor should perform a complete history with specific reference to any current diseases for which she is being treated.
+Such a history should include

 - a listing of all current medications;

 - a chronology of tobacco; alcohol; and recreational drug usage.